An Optimization Odyssey

 Shortly after I started programming, I became consumed by the idea of making my code as performant as possible.
-In the beginning, this obsession took the form of fixing low hanging fruit in code (e.g., replace sequential lookups in a large array with a hashmap.
-Then, I began to learn about concurrency and parallelism.
-Nowadays, I’ve begun to dive deeper into performance analysis and optimization.
-Sometimes I find neat ways to optimize code using a bunch of different resources to help me, and this blog will serve as a way to write up my experiences.
+Initially, this obsession took the form of fixing low-hanging fruit in code (e.g., replacing sequential lookups in a large array with a hashmap).
+Once I discovered the joys of concurrency and parallelism, I became obsessed with leveraging them to improve performance as well.
+My latest obsession has been SIMD.
+Namely, utilizing SIMD to achieve significant performance improvements.

 Recv